 Take, for example, this rich, savory, and spicy black bean soup flavored with smoky chorizo and chipotle peppers, with tender braised chicken.
 Now, I could just add all the ingredients to a pot, set it simmering on the stovetop, and come back a while later to a perfectly satisfying meal.
 But by taking a few extra steps, I end up with a bowl of soup that'll knock your socks off with flavor.
 I'm serious.
 Knock.
 Your.
 Socks.
 Off.

 Case in point: this chicken.
 The first step to this soup is browning your chicken in the bottom of a soup pot in a thin layer of very hot oil.
 And when I say brown, I mean seriously brown.
 The deeper the color, the more complexity you'll create.
-Because we're going to be braising this meat, I like to use chicken legs or thighs, which have a lot more connective tissue that can stand up to a long cooking process (breast meat just dries out), and adds more flavor to the final soup in the process.
+Because we're going to be braising this meat, I like to use chicken drumsticks or thighs, which have a lot more connective tissue that can stand up to a long cooking process (breast meat just dries out), and adds more flavor to the final soup in the process.

 After browning the chicken, you should end up with a layer of browned bits stuck to the bottom of the pan.
 These are created when protein-rich juices are exuded from the chicken and reduce in the hot oil.
 As their liquid evaporates, the proteins are left behind.
 You don't need to know any of this to know that the French call it fond and I call it delicious.